In this document

-The easiest way of starting a new project using ABP with ASP.NET Core MVC is to create a template on templates page.
-Remember to check "Include module zero".
-After creating and downloading your project, follow below steps to run your application.
+The easiest way of starting a new project using ABP with ASP.NET Core MVC is to create a template on the download page.
+After creating and downloading your project, follow the steps below to run your application.

-- Select the 'Web.Mvc' project as startup project.
+- Select the 'Web.Mvc' project as the startup project.

-- Open Package Manager Console and run Update-Database command to create your database (ensure that Default project is selected as .EntityFrameworkCore in the Package Manager Console window).
+- Open Package Manager Console and run the Update-Database command to create your database (ensure that the Default project is selected as .EntityFrameworkCore in the Package Manager Console window).

 - Run the application.

-If you have problems with running the application, please try close and open your Visual Studio again.
-It sometimes fail on first package restore.
+If you have problems with running the application, please try closing and opening Visual Studio again.
+It sometimes fails on first package restore.

-Once you run the application, you will see a login page as shown below:
+Once you run the application, you will see the following login page:

-User name is 'admin' and password is '123qwe' as default.
-There is also a "Default" tenant by default.
-After login, you can see the sample dashboard page:
+The username is 'admin' and the password is '123qwe' by default.
+There is also a "Default" tenant.
+After you login, you can see the sample dashboard page:

 In this template, multi-tenancy is enabled by default.
-You can disable it in Core project's module class if you don't need.
+You can disable it in Core project's module class if you don't need it.

 Token Based Authentication

-Startup template uses cookie based authentication for browsers.
-However, if you want to consume Web APIs or application services (those are exposed via dynamic web api) from a mobile application, you probably want a token based authentication mechanism.
-Startup template includes JwtBearer token authentication infrastructure.
+The startup template uses cookie-based authentication for browsers.
+However, if you want to consume Web APIs or application services (those that are exposed via the dynamic web api) from a mobile application, you'll probably want a token-based authentication mechanism.
+The startup template includes JwtBearer token authentication infrastructure.

-Just send a POST request to http://localhost:62114/api/TokenAuth/Authenticate with Context-Type="application/json" header as shown below:
+Just send a POST request to http://localhost:62114/api/TokenAuth/Authenticate with a Context-Type="application/json" header as shown below:

-We sent values usernameOrEmailAddress and password.
-As seen above, result property of returning JSON contains the token and expire time (which is 24 hours by default and can be configured).
-We can save it and use for next requests.
+We sent the values usernameOrEmailAddress and password.
+As seen above, the result property of the returning JSON contains the token and expiration time (which is 24 hours by default and can be configured).
+We can save it and use for the next requests.

-**API will work as host users by default.
-You can send Abp.TenantId header value to work with a specified tenant.
-It's an integer value and 1 for default tenant by default.
+**The API will work as host users by default.
+You can send a Abp.TenantId header value to work with a specified tenant.
+It's an integer value and 1 for the default tenant by default.

-After authenticate and get the token, we can use it to call any authorized action.
-All application services are available to be used remotely.
+After you authenticate and get the token, we can use it to call any authorized action.
+All application services can be used remotely.
 For example, we can use the User service to get a list of users:

 Migrator Console Application

-Startup template includes a tool, Migrator.exe, to easily migrate your databases.
-You can run this application to create/migrate host and tenant databases.
+The startup template includes a tool, Migrator.exe, to easily migrate your databases.
+You can run this application to create/migrate the host and tenant databases.

-This application gets host connection string from it's own appsettings.json file.
-It will be same in the appsettings.json in the .Web.Host project at the beggining.
-Be sure that the connection string in config file is the database you want.
-After getting host connection sring, it first creates the host database or apply migrations if it does already exists.
-Then it gets connection strings of tenant databases and runs migrations for those databases.
-It skips a tenant if it has not a dedicated database or it's database is already migrated for another tenant (for shared databases between multiple tenants).
+This application gets the host connection string from it's own appsettings.json file.
+In the beginning, it will be the same in the appsettings.json in the .Web.Host project.
+Be sure that the connection string in the config file is the database you want.
+After getting the host connection string, it first creates the host database and applies migrations if they don't already exist.
+It then gets the connection strings of the tenant databases and runs migrations against those databases.
+It skips a tenant if it does not have a dedicated database or its database has already been migrated by another tenant (for shared databases between multiple tenants).

-You can use this tool on development or on product environment to migrate databases on deployment, instead of EntityFramework's own tooling (which requires some configuration and can work for single database/tenant in one run).
+You can use this tool on the development or on the production environment to migrate databases on deployment instead of EntityFramework's own tooling (which requires some configuration and can only work for a single database/tenant in one run).

-Startup template includes test infrastructure setup and a few tests under the .Test project.
+The startup template includes the test infrastructure setup and a few tests under the .Test project.
 You can check them and write similar tests easily.
-Actually, they are integration tests rather than unit tests since they tests your code with all ASP.NET Boilerplate infrastructure (including validation, authorization, unit of work...).
+They are actually integration tests rather than unit tests, since they test your code with all the ASP.NET Boilerplate infrastructure (including validation, authorization, unit of work...).

-This project template is developed as open source and free under Github: https://github.com/aspnetboilerplate/module-zero-core-template
+This template is developed as an open source project and is available for free on GitHub: https://github.com/aspnetboilerplate/module-zero-core-template